 They may rely on phishing scams or other simple techniques to exploit security holes, potentially causing harm without fully understanding the impact of their actions.

-Though hacktivists often see themselves as fighting for a just cause, their actions can harm those who do not share their ideological views.
+Hacktivists often see themselves as fighting for a just cause, but their actions can harm those who do not share their ideological views.

 Script kiddies are inexperienced hackers who lack the technical know-how to create their hacking programs.
 Instead, they use pre-existing scripts and tools to carry out attacks.